-Reason: From the documentation submitted and discussions with the programme team the visitors did not have enough evidence to demonstrate that the education provider has a thorough and effective system in place for the approval and monitoring of placements and therefore that the education provider was responsible for the placements in the programme.
+Reason: From the documentation submitted and discussions with the programme team the visitors did not have enough evidence to demonstrate that the education provider has a thorough and effective system in place for the approval and monitoring of placements, and therefore that the education provider was responsible for the placements in the programme.
 The visitors noted that the education provider used the Institute of Biomedical Science (IBMS) assessment of laboratories as a measure of placement quality.
-The visitors could not find any evidence that this process has been audited and in turn could not be sure that the education provider to produce clear policies and procedures around placements in the programme to ensure that this standard is met.
+The visitors could not find any evidence that this process has been audited and in turn could not be sure that the education had full ownership of the process.
+The visitors require the education provider to produce clear policies and procedures around placements in the programme to ensure that this standard is met.